chaolinzhanglab/DeltaSplice/README.md

 >>>

 ## Quick start with pretrained model
 Currently DeltaSplice support the prediction of ssu for splice sites and delta-ssu for mutations.
-Example data are provided under `data/`.
+Example data are provided under `data/` and pretrained models are under `pretrained_models`.

 ### SSU prediction